 To avoid users being required to enter their passphrase every time they open an application, a timeout period can be configured by the organisation; sensitive user data is not protected during this timeout period.
 A shorter timeout period will decrease the opportunity for an adversary to access sensitive information but is likely to impact user experience.

 Recommendation: The passphrase for GFE and GD-secured applications should be different from the device passphrase and handled in line with organisational policy.
 The EUD Platform Security Guidance contains advice on appropriate policy.

 Recommendation: When deciding on an appropriate timeout period, departments should balance user experience against security.
 The timeout period should be no longer than 15 minutes.

 4.4 Web content protection

 The GFE client provides a web browser, known as Good Mobile Access (GMA).
 GMA protects browser, cookie and Adobe Flash data on the device by overriding the default platform storage methods with methods that make use of the GFE client’s encrypted container.
-This data is not available to other applications unless they are built with Good Dynamics and access is permitted by enterprise policy.
+This data is not available to other applications unless they are built with Good Dynamics and access is permitted by policy.